nrayamajhee/nrayamajhee.github.io/pages/resume.md

 UNO Department of Computer Science

-_For demonstrating stellar performance at the department._
+_For demonstrating stellar performance in the department._

 ### Homer L. Hitt Scholarship